-He ran projects with upwards of 700 workers and the first thing he asks a new-hire that wants to come on as a journeyman instead of an apprentice is "show me your tools."
+He ran projects with upwards of 700 workers, and the first thing he would ask an applicant that wanted to come on as a journeyman instead of an apprentice is "show me your tools."

 Professionals know the value of good tools and having the right tool for the job.
 They understand the ROI of investing in good tools and using them properly.

-If you only use your CRM or marketing automation tool occasionally you might not even notice if it's "a little sluggish" from "time to time" and it may not even be a big deal.
+If you only use your CRM or marketing automation tool occasionally you might not even notice if it's "a little sluggish" from "time to time,” and it may not even be a big deal.

 It's so much faster I made the following video to demonstrate it.

-Setup Price: HubSpot vs Infusionsoft
+Setup Price: HubSpot vs Keap

-In 2008 when I purchased Infusionsoft they had one setup price: $5,000.
-And you know what you got for it?
-Not much.
+In 2008 when I purchased Keap they had one setup price: $5,000.

 But when you put that kind of money on the line it gets your attention, which we could all get a little better at, if we're being honest.